 Worse, GMO corn has a formaldehyde content of 200.
 Organic corn has none.
 GMO corn has a Glyphosate content of 13.
 Organic corn has none.
 Based on this chart it’s not surprising that GMO foods appear to kill the good bacteria in our gastrointestinal systems.

-More about the Chart/Study
+More about the Chart

 The nutrition chart is based on two samples taken from side by side fields.
 The tests were done because a third party client wanted corn without glyphosate.
 Read more.